 Yesterday this same person attempted to post two comments to my blog.
 He didn’t identify himself yesterday as a lawyer representing Brian Bolland.
 In fact, he claimed the complete opposite.
-He claimed to not speak for Brian Bolland.
+He claimed not to speak for Brian Bolland.

 His comments were automatically held for moderation because WordPress misidentified them as spam.
 He attempted to post numerous links within his comments.
 I have WordPress configured to identify any comment with two or more links to be spam.

 This all stems from a post I made on my blog almost two months ago concerning a commissioned sketch Brian Bolland did for a fan at the 2007 New York Comicon.
-I found the image of the sketch while looking for photos from the convention.
+I found the sketch while looking for photos from the convention.
 The fan (also named Brian) wrote that he paid $150 for it.

-I believed that Brian Bolland overcharged the fan for the sketch.
+I believed Brian Bolland overcharged the fan for the sketch.
 In fact, I wrote that he “ripped off” the fan.

-Evidently Brain Bolland Googled himself last week and found my post.
+Evidently, Brain Bolland Googled himself last week and found my post.
 He twice responded to what I wrote.
-His comments seemed good natured and not the least bit snarky.
+His comments seemed good-natured and not the least bit snarky.
 It seemed that he was admitting that he overcharged the fan for the commission.
 He wrote, “I feel particularly upset that I’ve shafted a fellow Brian.”

 How can he admit that he “shafted” the fan, but then have his lawyer send a threatening email to me demanding that I remove my post?
-Isn’t shafting someone worse then ripping them off?
+Isn’t shafting someone worse than ripping them off?
 I’m no wordsmith, but it certainly seems so to me.
 Maybe it’s just me, but the expression shafted seems to have a pseudo-sexual connotation to it that the phrase “ripped off” just doesn’t have.

 If Brian Bolland wanted me to remove my post, why didn’t he just ask me himself?
 Why engage the services of a lawyer?
 The truth is that if he had simply asked me nicely to remove the post when he first discovered it, I probably would have done so.
 I had no malice or ill will towards him.